tsmaster/DiceTowerConstructionKit/README.md

  - Ramp: a simple 45 degree slat that bounces dice away from one edge of a tube

+ - Chain: a tube with a chain spanning the center

 More modules are planned.
 You can print out any number of modules and assemble them as you like, and each module can be freely